epage/cargo-script-mvs/0000-cargo-script.md

     CLI.
   - This would also reduce unnecessary rebuilds when running a personal script (from `PATH`) in a project that has an unrelated `.cargo/config.toml`

+## `cargo <foo>` precedence

+The `cargo` command currently accepts
+- built-in commands
+- third-party commands
+- user aliases

+We'll now be adding in "single-file packages" and will need to determine what the precedence should be for these.

+For example, dlang's dub's precedence is:
+1. If `subcommand == "-"`, then its a single-file package read from stdin
+2. If `subcommand.ends_with(".d")`, then its a single-file package
+3. If `builtins.contains(subcommand)`, then its a subcommand
+4. if `subcommand.exists()`, then its a single-file package
+5. if `format!("{subcommand}.d").exists()`, then its a single-file package

 ## Embedded Manifest Format